zavavan/nerre-llama-aeco/README.md

 For cross validation folds besides fold 0 substitute 1, 2, 3, or 4 in place of `*` in the `--dataset moffold*_dataset` argument.
 Also change your output_dir accordingly.

-The output will look like: (this example output is from General task finetuning.
+The output will look like: (this example output is from General task finetuning for fold 0 which took approximately 5 hours.
 Please note that part of the output is omitted as "..." due to length.)
 ```
 ===================================BUG REPORT===================================
 Welcome to bitsandbytes.
 For bug reports, please run